azaka01/Huxley2/README.md

 ## About

-On Rails adds stations locations API on top of the Huxley2 Proxy service.
+On Rails adds stations locations API on top of the Huxley2 Proxy service

+The Huxley2 Proxy service connects to the NRE Darwin feed which is an aggregated real-time train feed for all operators in the UK

+Station Data is downloaded from [Naptan](http://naptan.app.dft.gov.uk/datarequest/help) and other sources where the Naptan data isn't up to date

 ## Get Started